seanpatton1/hangman/README.md

 ### Difficulty Screen

-* This screen appears at the beggining of the game, welcoming the user and giving the option to see the instructions.
+* This screen appears after the user as read the instructions or if they decline the instructions it will also take them here.

 ![Game Start](images/difficulty.png)